How to Tackle Spring Allergies With Innovative Healthcare

 Ladybugs: Though not very common, certain species of ladybugs have been found to cause allergic reactions in some individuals.
 As the weather warms up, these ladybugs become more active, potentially leading to increased allergy symptoms for those affected.

-How to know if it’s allergies or just a cold
+How to know if it’s allergies or just a cold:

 You don't feel well, but you're unsure if you're sick or reacting to whatever's blooming in your neighborhood.
 Distinguishing between colds and allergies can sometimes be challenging due to overlapping symptoms.
-However, there are key differences that can help make diagnosis easier:
+However, there are key differences that can help make the diagnosis easier:

 Common Cold Symptoms